Beyond Your Wildest Dreams: Lonnie Gordon version

 Pan-European magazine Music & Media commented, "...this Philadelphia-born singer has now teamed-up with the SAW production team.
 The result is excellent.
 A smooth soul/pop record that gives Gordon's excellent voice every chance to shine.
 Reminiscent of SAW's Donna Summer collaboration."
-David Giles from Music Week wrote, "Follow-up to her top five hit "Happenin' All Over Again", but a distinct shift in style for the SAW production team moving away from the Hi-NRG field towards a mellower, laid-back soulful feel."
+David Giles from Music Week wrote, "Follow-up to her top five hit 'Happenin' All Over Again', but a distinct shift in style for the SAW production team moving away from the Hi-NRG field towards a mellower, laid-back soulful feel."
 Gordon herself praised the quality of the record and credited producers Stock Aitken Waterman for making a credible R&B ballad in tune with the trends of the time.

 Sybil version

-Larry Flick from Billboard wrote, "British pop hit has been added to Sybil's current Doin' It Now opus.
+Larry Flick from Billboard magazine wrote, "British pop hit has been added to Sybil's current Doin' It Now opus.
 Percolating pop/dance ditty glides along at a friendly pace, with a silky vocal, rousing hand-claps, and appropriate hip-hop beat flavors."
-Alan Jones from Music Week rated it four out of five, adding, "After her two club hits, Sybil drops a few bpms to forge an attractive shuffle beat for this remake of the song first recorded by Lonnie Gordon.
+Alan Jones from Music Week gave it a score of four out of five, adding, "After her two club hits, Sybil drops a few bpms to forge an attractive shuffle beat for this remake of the song first recorded by Lonnie Gordon.
 A majestic performance ensures that this will be yet another hit."
 James Hamilton from the Record Mirror Dance Update described it as "pleasant classy".